Is Encontrar A Stem Changing Verb

 Examining Other Tenses of Encontrar

-While the present tense clearly demonstrates the stem change, it's important to look at other tenses to get a complete picture.
+While the present tense clearly demonstrates the stem change, don't forget to look at other tenses to get a complete picture.
 In other tenses, such as the preterite, imperfect, future, and conditional, the stem typically remains unchanged.

 • Preterite (Past Simple): The preterite tense describes completed actions in the past.
 In the preterite, encontrar does not undergo a stem change: